cogment/cogment-doc/docs/reference/python-enterprise/runner.md

 ### `terminate(self, hard=False)`

 Method to terminate the batch.
 It stops new trials from starting, and currently running trials are terminated.
 The batch is then considered done.
-This implicitly "resumes" a paused batch.

 Parameters: